How email security vulnerabilities help criminals commit wire fraud

 “Common spam is so good nowadays that it’s often not detectable by busy people,” says Holly, who founded cybersecurity and crisis management consultancy GlobalSecurityIQ after a 25-year career with the FBI.
 “It’s easy for individuals to move along quickly and click on a link or attachment they shouldn’t click on, and then you have a compromised email box.”

-Once cybercriminals gain access, they observe that email box for months and collect intel such as who communicates with who — and how.
+Once cybercriminals gain access, they observe that email box for months and collect intel such as who communicates with whom — and how.
 That allows them to assume the identity of the sender by speaking and using language like those who own the email account.

 For example, a busy attorney emails an admin in another office saying, “Hey, I need your wiring instructions.”
 The voice and diction in the email is often so similar to how they actually speak that it’s easy for people to be duped.